 If a user enters a password that does not meet the requirements, they are given an error message indicating the nature of the problem with the entered password.

 Enabling the password policy does not affect existing users until they decide to or are required to change their password.
-An admin can force all users to change their password using the force password change option in Bulk user actions.
+In Moodle 1.9.7 onwards, an admin can force all users to change their password using the force password change option in Bulk user actions.

-- Tip: The password policy may also be applied to enrolment keys by ticking the 'Use password policy' checkbox in the Self enrolment settings.
+- Tip: In Moodle 1.9.4 onwards, the password policy may also be applied to enrolment keys by setting enrol_manual_usepasswordpolicy to Yes in the Internal enrolment settings.